Battle of Flers–Courcelette: 15–16 September

 On the right flank, XIV Corps attacked the Quadrilateral east of Ginchy, where only one tank of 16 got into action.
 At 8:00 a.m., a 9 Squadron observer reported that the 6th Division had been held up but that the Guards Division on the left had advanced quickly towards the Blue Line.
 The Guards reported the capture of the Blue Line but the observers saw that the advanced troops were in outposts about 200 yd short.
 Contact aeroplanes flew all day, many crews flying for eight hours, passing on calls for ammunition and zone calls on fleeting targets.
 The attack at Flers was watched by 3 Squadron and the first report was dropped at the XV Corps HQ at 7:20 a.m., that the infantry had followed a highly accurate creeping barrage as a stream of emergency rockets were fired from the German trenches.
 Within ten minutes, British signal flares were lit in the Switch Line and after another fifteen minutes, were alight all the way to Flers Avenue, south of the village.
-The infantry advance had been so swift that the tanks were left behind but at 8:30 a.m., three tanks closed in on Flers and at 8:45 a.m. one was watched driving down the main road followed by infantry, who dug in on the north and west sides.
+The infantry advance had been so swift that the tanks were outpaced but at 8:30 a.m., three tanks closed in on Flers and at 8:45 a.m. one was watched driving down the main road followed by infantry, who dug in on the north and west sides.
 In the early afternoon, an aircrew watched a tank advance towards Gueudecourt, be hit and catch fire.
 Reports in the afternoon showed that north of Flers, Box, Cox and The Flame trenches had been occupied, Flea Trench and Hogs Head to the north-east had been manned and XV Corps was on the Blue Line, where at 3:30 p.m. the divisions were ordered to consolidate.
 Aircrew observed 159 artillery batteries in action, 70 were engaged and 29 were silenced.